igncp/environment/other/setup-checklist.md

 ## Host and VM

 - Some of these steps can be done via SSH from another machine
-- Create note in one machine with remaining steps
+- Create a note file in one machine (not necessary the same) with remaining steps
+    - Log any step that is not in the environment repo to copy later
 - Perform installation following GitHub steps
+    - Setup partition encryption if job environment
 - Setup network
     - For VMs, allow SSH to / from other machines
 - Update provisions / notes repos when generic and useful info
+- Copy environment scripts to project
+- Create bootstrap scripts for Tmux using the template
+- Setup SSH and encryption aliases in custom provision
 - Setup current timezone with alias
 - Configure keyboard layout
 - Add SSH keys: code, cloud